 - Your menu- To write your menu, ask yourself the following questions:

-- Are there restrictions on what types of food I am allowed to sell as a home-based baker?
+- What am I allowed to sell as a home-based baker?

 - Your prices- Don’t just guess at your prices.
 Make sure you do the work.

-- Cost-What does each recipe cost to make?
+- How much does each recipe cost to make?

-- Labor-How long does it take you to create the product?
+- How long does it take you to create the product?

-- Competition-What is the going rate for something similar?
+- What is the going rate for something similar?

 - Specials- Bakeries are fantastic for capturing holiday sales and your business plan should reflect this seasonality throughout the year.